Projeto-Plataforma-de-Vendas/Sistema-Vendas-Legado/SETUP.md

 ## Prerequisites

 - Python 3.10 or higher
-- MySQL 5.7 or higher
+- Docker and Docker Compose (recommended) OR MySQL 5.7 or higher
 - pip
 - Git
 - Microsoft C++ Build Tools (for mysqlclient)